We may earn income from links in this post. Please read this Disclosure for details.

-In addition to seeing few international tourists, each of Capo di Leuca’s nine municipalities — Morciano di Leuca, Castrignano del Capo, Gagliamo del Capo, Alessano, Tiggiano, Salve, Corsano, Patu, Santa Maria di Leuca — offers its own unique history, architecture, cuisine and attractions.
+Within the region of Capo di Leuca (the entire tip of the peninsula) the nine municipalities — Morciano di Leuca, Castrignano del Capo, Gagliano del Capo, Alessano, Tiggiano, Salve, Corsano, Patu, Santa Maria di Leuca — offer a wealth of history, architecture, cuisine and attractions.

 To learn about visiting Lecce and the east coast of Puglia, read 12 Reasons You’ll Love Minervino di Lecce.